Missha All-Around Safe Block Essence Sun Milk Review

 The product feels very lightweight and cooling, like a gel-cream.
 It does have a strong alcohol smell but also a candied citrus (maybe grapefruit?) perfume which is quite overpowering.
 The cream is a very pale green colour.
 Once you apply it, it dries down super quickly to an invisible finish.
 Not powdery, siliconey or greasy, just nothing.
 There is absolutely zero white cast.
 Unfortunately, this comes at the cost of its PA rating (UVA protection) which is only +++ rather than the maximum ++++.
 Its SPF (UVB protection) is a great 50+.

-Wearing it was awesome.
+Wearing this product was awesome.
 It felt moisturising, looked great (read: like nothing) all day and I didn’t even get sunburned at a theme park for 6 hours with no reapplication.
 Score!

 Or so I thought.
 I have very sensitive acne-prone skin, particularly to fatty alcohols.
 And boy did it disagree with something in this ingredients list.